-Osmosis ICAV
+OSMOSIS ICAV

-Osmosis Developed Core Equity Fossil Fuel Transition Fund (the "Fund")
+Osmosis Developed Core Equity Transition Fund

-(a sub-fund of Osmosis ICAV (the "ICAV"), an open-ended umbrella type Irish collective asset-management vehicle with limited liability and with segregated liability between sub-funds authorised by the Central Bank of Ireland on 7

-April 2017 as a UCITS pursuant to the UCITS Regulations
+(a sub-fund of Osmosis ICAV (the "ICAV"), an open-ended umbrella type Irish collective asset-management vehicle with limited liability and segregated liability between funds registered with and authorised by the Central Bank of Ireland to carry on business as an ICAV, pursuant to Part 2 of the Irish Collective Asset-management Vehicles Act, 2015 and established as an undertaking for collective investment in transferable securities pursuant to the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations, 2011 (S.I.
+No. 352 of 2011), as amended)